maarten-pennings/Cfg/README.md

 these fields.

 As a concrete example, think of an app that gets the time from some http server and then displays it; a "web synced clock".
-You write the program, flash it to an ESP8266, and add a display and a battery.
+You write the program, flash it to an ESP8266, and add a display and battery.
-You 3D print a nice case, and put the flashed ESP8266, display and bettary in it.
+You 3D print a nice case, and put the flashed ESP8266, display and battery in it.
 Then you give it as a present to a friend.

-Your friend needs a way to configure her SSID, her password, and maybe even the URL of her favorite http server.
+Your friend needs a way to configure her SSID, her password, and maybe even the URL of her favorite http server (where to get the time from).
 This _configuration_ is where the Cfg library helps.

 Some details